Negotiation -The Art of Working Out a Settlement

 - Others try to appease or put forth a sense of cooperation to convert the other party.

-- Some attempt to distract, evade the topic and ultimately frustrate other party.
+- Some attempt to distract, evade the topic and ultimately frustrate other parties.

 - Then there are those that seek the truth and they might be a bit of an idealist.

 - People of different cultures often use different styles of negotiation as well.

-When you are in a negotiation with someone you might look for these traits, as you will know what to expect from that person, and you will ultimately have an advantage to counter their style of negotiation.
+When you are in a negotiation with someone you might look for these traits, as you will know what to expect from that person, and you will ultimately have the advantage to counter their style of negotiation.

 They may make threats, shout insults, withhold information or skew the facts, and really demand a one-sided game.
 They aren’t willing to negotiate at all, just do whatever it takes to win.
 It becomes very apparent when you are dealing with this type of individual, and you probably don’t want to get in a shouting match.
 Remaining calm or even leaving the area will infuriate this type, but it may be your best move as he will know you are not falling for his tactics.

 A person who puts forth a sense of cooperation is probably someone you can negotiate with and come to a resolution.
 Someone who continually tries to distract you requires you to deal with them more firmly by saying something like, “When you are ready to discuss this problem so that we can reach a compromise, let me know.”
 If he doesn’t cooperate quickly, leave the room.

 Psychological Research in Negotiations

-- In an article recently published in the Annual Review of Psychology, HBS Professor Kathleen L. Valley, HBS Research Fellow Max H. Bazerman and their colleagues synthesized groundbreaking negotiation studies to date, and pinpointed five emerging areas of research which they consider critical for the future.
+In an article recently published in the Annual Review of Psychology, HBS Professor Kathleen L. Valle HBS Research Fellow Max H. Bazerman and their colleagues synthesized groundbreaking negotiation studies to date and pinpointed five emerging areas of research which they consider critical for the future.

 These five areas are:

 - Preconception Count: Almost anyone has an idea of how a negotiation will go before they begin

-- Ethical Behavior: Typically a person sees themselves as more ethical than the other party.
+- Ethical Behavior: Typically a person sees themselves as more ethical than the other part.